AdobeDocs/commerce-merchant-services.en/help/payment-services/transactions.md

 ## Download transactions

-You can download a .csv file with all transactions visible in the transactions view grid, whether you are viewing the default 30 days of statuses or a customized timeframe.
+You can download a .csv file with all transactions visible in the transactions view grid, whether you are viewing the default 30 days of transactions or a customized timeframe.

 1. On the _Admin_ sidebar, go to **[!UICONTROL Sales]** > **[!UICONTROL [!DNL Payment Services]]** > **[!UICONTROL Transactions]**.
 1. If you want to see transactions for a timeframe other than the last 30 days, [customize the date range timeframe for your statuses](#customize-dates-timeframe).